minimo-io/braaay-front-site/README.md

 - MARKETING POPUP: like primalwines.
 - BUTTONS:

-  - Should accept url, click or submit.
-There is already an action param
+  - Should accept url, click or submit behavious.
+There is already an action param.
+But still currently you must send the url (mandatory).
+Not good.

 - CASHBACK: